Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties

-A (fat) train-track is a surface obtained by identifying edges of rectangle in a certain manner.
-In \S \ref{sEuclideanTrainTracks}, we introduce more general train-tracks whose branches are not necessarily rectangles but more general polygons, cylinders, and even surfaces with boundary ({\it surface train tracks}).
-In \S \ref{sCompatibleTraintrackDecompositions}, given a certain pair of flat surfaces, we decompose them into the (generalized) train-tracks in a compatible manner.
+A (fat) train-track is a surface obtained by identifying edges of rectangles in a certain manner.
+In \S \ref{sEuclideanTrainTracks}, we introduce more general train-tracks whose branches are not necessarily rectangles but more general polygons, cylinders, and even surfaces with staircase boundary ({\it surface train tracks}).
+In \S \ref{sCompatibleTraintrackDecompositions}, given a certain pair of flat surfaces, we decompose them into the surface train tracks in a compatible manner.